 - Security.
 A physical presence in the office can be considered better for security, improving control over sensitive information.

-It’s important to note that these are perceived benefits, and the effectiveness of RTO mandates in achieving them is debated.
+It’s important to note that these are perceived benefits of in office work, and the effectiveness of RTO mandates in achieving them is debated.

 Challenges of RTO mandates